univention/univention-keycloak-app/docs/keycloak-app/configuration.rst

 .. envvar:: keycloak/server/sso/autoregistration

-   If set to ``true`` (default), the UCS system with the Keycloak app installed registers its IP address at the hostname of the identity provider defined in :envvar:`keycloak/server/sso/fqdn`.
+   If set to ``true`` (default), the joinscript of the Keycloak app registers a name server entry for the hostname of the identity provider defined in :envvar:`keycloak/server/sso/fqdn`.

    Possible values: